thim81/openapi-format/readme.md

             operationId: findPetsByStatus
 ```

-- **operations**: References to a combination of the OpenApi method & path from the "Path
+- **operations**: Refers to a combination of a OpenApi method & path from the "Path
   Object" https://spec.openapis.org/oas/v3.0.3.html#paths-object & "Path
   item" https://spec.openapis.org/oas/v3.0.3.html#path-item-object

-This will remove specific fields and attached fields that match for the operation definition `PUT::/pets` .
+This will remove specific path items that matches the operation definition `PUT::/pets`.
 In the
 example below, this would mean that the item with the path '/pets' and method 'PUT' would be removed from the OpenAPI
 document.